inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 		-- Jack Handley, The New Mexican, 1988.
 The shortest distance between any two puns is a straight line.
 If you wish to live wisely, ignore sayings -- including this one.
-Lend money to a bad debtor and he will hate you.
+Lend money to a bad btor and he will hate you.
 While your friend holds you affectionately by both your hands you safe, for you can watch both of his.
 		-- Ambr Bierce, "The Devil's Dictionary"